 More than 10,000 marine animals await you at the Aquarium of Quebec with among other seals, walrus, polar bears and many other animals of the aquatic fauna.
 Several activities for the whole family are also on display, such as becoming a daytime animal, a tree-to-tree course for the little ones, an interactive rally and seasonal activities like the Festilumière.

 Open to the Year despite the fact that the harvests only take place during the summer season, producers in the Quebec City region are waiting for you with hundreds of local products, from wild game to micro-breweries beers through cheese and some hand-made crafts, not to mention maple syrup of course.
-You will also have the opportunity to enjoy a meal at Cuisine du Marché , either on site or for take away and enjoy the many sample-tastings offered by the producers.

 The Amerindian presence is a very important of the history of Quebec City and it’s the community of Wendake that represents the first nations to inhabit the territory of the Quebec region.
 The Wendake Hotel-Museum is the focal point of the visit with the Huron-Wendat National Ekionkiestha Longhouse, where you will be told about the myths and legends of this people rich in history.
 Discover a rich and fascinating culture that has survived despite the pitfalls that the foreign presence has put on its way.

 Quebec’s ultimate toy store, Benjo offers children a world of wonders with dozens of toy-filled alleys, a DIY workshop, a restaurant called Benjo La Fabrique and other activities that will certainly draw the energy surplus from the most energetic children.
 Take the opportunity to pose with Benjo himself, a giant statue of the friendly frog in front of the entrance on St. Joseph Street.